MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## 🎨 Conditional Formatting

+Conditional Formatting

-Conditional formatting was applied to the Year-over-Year indicators:
+Conditional formatting is applied to Year-over-Year indicators:

 - Prog %
 - Prog Value

-Negative values are automatically highlighted in red, which allows users to quickly identify declines in performance compared to the previous year.
+Negative values are automatically highlighted in red, making it easier to identify declines compared to the previous year.

-This visual rule helps highlight situations where:
+This helps highlight situations where:

-- stock decreased
+- Stock decreased

-- sales dropped
+- Sales dropped

-- resale performance weakened
+- Resale performance weakened

-By automatically emphasizing negative changes, the report makes it easier to detect potential issues in inventory or sales dynamics without manually reviewing each value.
+By highlighting negative changes, the report makes it easier to detect potential issues in inventory and sales without manually reviewing each value.

 ```
 Conditional rule: Value < 0 → red text